 NetSuite Complements SAP

-NetSuite can also play a complementary role at the divisional or subsidiary level in a large organization where SAP R/3 is deployed at the corporate headquarters.
+NetSuite can also play a complementary role at the divisional or subsidiary level in a large organisation where SAP R/3 is deployed at the corporate headquarters.
 Here are two examples:

 NetSuite OneWorld Lets SAP Divisions Manage Globally

 Another major consideration for implementing NetSuite at the division level within an enterprise SAP deployment is NetSuite OneWorld — "To our knowledge the only on-demand system to deliver real-time subsidiary-management and business-consolidation capabilities for multinational companies, including front-office, back-office and e-commerce operations," said Nelson.

 The "Business ByNetSuite" program is available now on a global basis and open to all SAP R/3 customers in good standing.
 The 50% cost savings is applied based on what an SAP R/3 customer is currently paying for annual maintenance and support.
 NetSuite guarantees an annual subscription price of 50% lower for a comparable number of user seats, including NetSuite Gold Level support.
 To expedite SAP replacements, NetSuite has developed a special SAP to NetSuite Migration Program, which includes a set of services and third-party tools designed to help ease the migration for SAP customers making the switch.
 The program offers 100 hours of free professional services time that can be applied to various implementation tasks such as business process mapping, configuration, data migration, end-user training and deployment assistance.

 For more information about NetSuite Inc., please visit www.netsuite.com.